CalculiX

 - C.C.
 Ashcraft, R.G.
 Grimes, D.J.
 Pierce and D.K.
 Wah for the SPOOLES sparse matrix solver.

-- J. Baylor for the Windows executable of cgx and ccx, starting from Version 1.5.
+- Jeff Baylor for the Windows executable of cgx and ccx, starting from Version 1.5.

 - M. De Marchi for the Windows executable of ccx, Version 1.2.